Posts

 Laughometer measures

+For those who believe laughter is the best medicine, now there is a way to measure the dosage.
+Researchers at Kansai University have developed a machine that can scientifically measure the quantity of a person’s laughter, as well as distinguish between the real and the fake.
 The laughter measurement system, which the researchers say will help scientists conduct more detailed research into the physiological effects of laughter on the immune system, relies on a series of electrode sensors that monitor the tiny amounts of bioelectricity generated by certain muscles that flex when you chuckle.
 The sensors, which attach to a person’s cheeks, chest and abdomen, take 3,000 measurements per second.
 Sensor data is relayed to a computer, where it is analyzed by special software that determines the nature of the laugh and assigns a numerical score based on the quantity.
+The laughter quantity is expressed in terms of “aH” — a unit of measurement developed by the research team.
+According to chief ...

 Thanks